thlorenz/browserify-shim/README.md

 ##### 2.a.
 Add expose global config to external shim config

-In case you are using an external shim config, you may achieve the same by specifying the global via an `export`.
+In case you are using an external shim config, you may achieve the same by specifying the global via an `exports`.

 ```js
 module.exports = {